jnp153/jnp153.github.io/pages/about.md

 ---

 ## **About Me**
-Hi, my name is **{{ site.author.name }}**! :wave:
+Hi, my name is **Jean-Paul**! :wave:

-I'm a 20y old IT Apprentice from Switzerland.
-I am highly interested in technology, especially in the areas of cybersecurity, virtualization and linux.
+I'm a 20y old IT Apprentice from Switzerland and highly interested in technology, especially in the areas of cybersecurity, virtualization and linux.
 - :student: Finishing my 4-Year Apprenticeship in August 2024.
 - :computer: Starting my new position as an ICT System Specialist in August 2024.
 - :switzerland: Junior Bobsleigh Athelete since 2024